nexus-js/nexusHub/docs/deploymentInstructions.md

 ### Docker

-Download and install [Docker Community Edition](https://docs.docker.com/install/) for your system.
-This allows you to create local Docker containers and also to push them to [DockerHub](https://docs.docker.com/docker-hub/), a cloud based registry service for Docker.
+Download and install [Docker Community Edition](https://docs.docker.com/install/).
+This allows you to create a Docker image and container.

 Create a Docker ID.
-This gives you access to DockerHub, which we will use to deploy our app.
+This gives you access to DockerHub, a cloud-based image registry service, which we will use to deploy our app.

 After Docker CE is installed sign in to Docker Cloud on your local system to allow for pushing repositories.
 On a Mac sign in can be found by clicking on the Docker icon in the menu bar.